NusaibaR/Keyword_Extraction/README.md

 # Keyword_Extraction
 The program will extract keywords from an article, using techniques from information retrieval and computational linguistics.
+First, the terms frequencies are found and then the top-ranking words are selected as the keywords.
+Next, the inverse document frequencies are incorporated to penalize common words.
+Finally, the TF-IDF score is calculated in order to extract the keywords from the article.